 Mental Illness Awareness Week

 As an employer, you play an important role in your employees’ mental health.
-While mental health conditions and treatment should be discussed year-round, October 6-12 is a perfect time for your organization to highlight mental health and work to reduce stigma.
+While mental health conditions and treatment should be discussed year-round, October 4-10 is a perfect time for your organization to highlight mental health and work to reduce stigma.
 One of the most important things your organization can do is simply talk about mental health facts and statistics so employees know they are not alone.
-This can be done through brochures, flyers, or other handouts, lunch-and-learns, digital resources, or whatever mode of communication your employees respond and relate to the most.
+Right now, this can be done for remote workforces through infographics, virtual lunch-and-learns, and digital resources.

-As stated by Harvard Business Review (HBR), “we need to have the option to ask for help, and feel safe doing so … we need more flexibility, sensitivity, and open-mindedness from employers.”
-Listed below are meaningful ways you can not only get involved with Mental Illness Awareness Week, but also create the flexible, sedative, and open-minded culture that employees need.
+As stated by Harvard Business Review, “we need to have the option to ask for help, and feel safe doing so … we need more flexibility, sensitivity, and open-mindedness from employers.”
+Listed below are meaningful ways you can not only get involved with Mental Illness Awareness Week, but also create the flexible, supportive, and open-minded culture that employees need.

 - Encourage annual mental health checkups.

-- Include free on-site counseling sessions for employees and family members in your wellness program.
+- Include free virtual counseling sessions for employees and family members in your wellness program.

-- Offer a course on mental health first aid either during Mental Illness Awareness Week or year-round.
+- Offer an online course on mental health first aid either during Mental Illness Awareness Week or year-round.